DigitalGlobe/tools/src/OpenCV/doc/tutorials/ios/image_manipulation/image_manipulation.markdown

 In *OpenCV* all the image processing operations are usually carried out on the *Mat* structure.
 In iOS however, to render an image on screen it have to be an instance of the *UIImage* class.
 To convert an *OpenCV Mat* to an *UIImage* we use the *Core Graphics* framework available in iOS.
-Below is the code needed to covert back and forth between Mat's and UIImage's.
+Below is the code needed to convert back and forth between Mat's and UIImage's.
 @code{.m}
 - (cv::Mat)cvMatFromUIImage:(UIImage *)image
 {